akanksha260991/Documentation-Jekyll/Espresso/Gradle Plugin.md

 > Note: To view the list of all supported parameters for Espresso tests on BrowserStack, visit complete list of API parameters section inside our Espresso Get Started documentation

 #### Step 3: Execute

-Execute below command to build your app and run your Espresso test
+To build your app and run your Espresso test, execute the command below:

 ```bash
 gradle clean executeDebugTestsOnBrowserstack